waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Suicune Hunt (Crystal)
 - Sequence: 1.
 Burned Tower (Done) -> 2.
 Cianwood (Done) -> 3.
-Route 42 (Done) -> 4.
-Route 38 (Current) -> 5.
+Route 42 (Current) -> 4.
+Route 38 -> 5.
 Route 14 -> 6.
 Tin Tower 1F.
+- Objective: Trigger Sighting 3 on Route 42 island.
+- Hypothesis: Trigger requires approaching from a specific direction (possibly from the water) or standing on a specific tile not yet hit.
+- Lessons Learned:
+    - Pokedex Navigation: Alphabetical (A-Z).
+Suicune is after Sudowoodo.
+    - Scripted vs Roaming: Suicune is scripted until Sighting 5.
+Pokedex AREA is the source of truth for the current sighting location.
+    - Menu Rule: If a menu check takes more than 3 turns, exit and use a tool or move on.
-- Progress:
+- Milestones:
-    - Sighting 1 (Burned Tower): Done.
     - Sighting 2 (Cianwood): Turn 20088.
 Fled.
     - Eusine Battle (Cianwood): Turn 20110.
 Won.
     - Clear Bell: Obtained Turn 21217.
-    - Sighting 3 (Route 42): Completed Turn 21340 (Island sweep triggered flee).
-    - Sighting 4 (Route 38): Heading there now.
-Start Turn 21387.
-- Lessons Learned:
-    - Pokedex Navigation: Alphabetical (A-Z).
-Suicune is after Sudowoodo.
-    - Scripted vs Roaming: Suicune is scripted until Sighting 5.
-Pokedex AREA is reliable.
-    - Menu Stagnation: Do not loop in menus.
-Pivot if stuck.

 ## Tile Mechanics
 ### Route 42